-However, when you start comparing that to the cost of preparing foods at home, it becomes pretty clear that there’s a lot of money involved here.
+However, while you might be racking up some good rewards on your credit card with restaurant bonuses, when you start comparing that to the cost of preparing foods at home, it becomes pretty clear that there’s a lot of money involved here.

 A couple summers ago, I did a food series where I prepared a wide variety of meals for my family at under $10 per meal.
 Those meals fed four (at the time) of us quite well and often left food for the following day’s lunch for some of us.
 Thus, the cost for these meals was well under $2 per person per meal.